 - Pulmonary Embolism Response Team Educational Meeting – A bi-monthly multidisciplinary educational meeting to review technique and literature on the topic

 - Carotid Conference – A monthly multidisciplinary meeting pertaining to carotid artery diagnosis and treatment

 - Venous Conference - A monthly multidisciplinary meeting pertaining to venous disease diagnosis and treatment

 - Thoracic Aortic Conference- A monthly multidisciplinary meeting to review the presentation and management of thoracic aortic disease

 The Clinical Vascular Medicine Fellowship begins each year in July.
-The deadline for applications is June 15th of the prior year.
+Applications will be reviewing on a rolling basis until the position is filled.

 To apply for the position, please submit the following materials:

 - Personal statement

 All application materials should be sent to Lisa DeFabritiis.